Nonketotic hyperglycinemia

 As white matter abnormalities share the risk factors with cerebrovascular disease, it is reasonable to assume that prevention should involve control of vascular risk factors, such as diabetes, hyperlipidemia, or hypertension.
 However, the benefit of various measures should be weighed against the potential side effects.

 Control of hypertension reduces the burden of white matter abnormalities (161).
-In an observational cohort analysis of the SPRINT-MIND trial (Systolic Blood Pressure Trial Memory and Cognition in Decreased Hypertension), which included 448 individuals, angiotensin-converting enzyme inhibitors were associated with the best prevention of white matter abnormality progression over a 4-year period.
+In an observational cohort analysis of the SPRINT-MIND trial (Systolic Blood Pressure Trial Memory and Cognition in Decreased Hypertension), which included 448 individuals, angiotensin-converting enzyme inhibitors were associated with the best prevention of white matter abnormality progression over 4 years.
 This effect was independent of blood pressure control or age (60).
-On the other hand, intensive blood pressure treatment (systolic blood pressure lower than 120 mm Hg), compared with standard therapy (systolic blood pressure lower than 140 mmHg), was associated with a slower increase of white matter abnormalities (133).
-The beneficial effects of blood pressure control should be balanced against the increased risk of brain volume loss, syncope, and renal dysfunction (150).
+On the other hand, intensive blood pressure treatment (systolic blood pressure lower than 120 mm Hg), compared with standard therapy (systolic blood pressure lower than 140 mmHg), was associated with a slower increase of white matter abnormalities (134).
+The beneficial effects of blood pressure control should be balanced against the increased risk of brain volume loss, syncope, and renal dysfunction (149).

-Administration of simvastatin in healthy, middle-aged adults resulted in preserved white matter microstructure and volume at 18 months (169).
-High-dose atorvastatin decreased the risk of stroke more in patients with internal carotid artery stenosis than in those with small vessel disease (147).
-Although statins were found to reduce the risk of dementia (83; 184), their use was associated with both prevention and progression of white matter abnormalities (69; 61).
-Of additional concern is the increased risk of intracerebral hemorrhage with intensive cholesterol reduction (137).
-However, statin use before intracerebral hemorrhage does not seem to adversely influence the outcome (96).
+In a study of 73 healthy adults with normal cognitive function, simvastatin helped preserve the white matter volume but did not influence the white matter hyperintensities at 18 months (170).
+In a retrospective case-control study, there was a negative association between statin dose and the risk of dementia (185).
+However, statin use in elderly patients was associated with either prevention or progression of white matter abnormalities (69; 61).
+Of additional concern is the increased risk of intracerebral hemorrhage with intensive cholesterol reduction (138).
+However, statin use before intracerebral hemorrhage does not adversely influence the outcome (97).

-Antiplatelets are widely used to prevent ischemic stroke.
-However, there is no convincing evidence that antiplatelets prevent dementia in patients with white matter abnormalities, but there may be an increased risk for hemorrhagic complications (94).
+Antiplatelets are used for secondary stroke prevention.
+It is unclear if antiplatelets prevent dementia in patients with white matter abnormalities, but there may be an increased risk for hemorrhagic complications (95).

 • Brain CT identifies white matter lesions as hypodensities. | |